 she was a difficult woman who lived her life on her own terms. i don’t think she tolerated fools. her needs were simple: daily work, a cup of good espresso, a good meal, a glass of wine, a walk in Luxemberg Gardens. i imagine her careful walk through her neighbourhood, wearing square-heeled low pumps that women of a certain age favour, her step precise and light. through the dogshit-smeared streets of Paris, she walked, observing daily life in the shops and cafes, capturing moments in her memory. for her stories. her white and gray and black stories.

-Mavis lived six blocks from where she now rests. i wander the cemetery and take in the grave of Baudelaire, strewn with little scraps of paper and battered flowers, international proclamations of love and adoration. the cold winter rain, a benediction. and new graves with funeral wreathes, flowers dissolving into a coppery mess. above, the arborist clips the tree branches into a straight line. and below, Mavis rests in an unmarked grave. there are no flowers.
+Mavis lived six blocks from where she now rests. i wander the cemetery and take in the grave of Baudelaire, strewn with little scraps of paper and battered flowers, international proclamations of love and adoration. the cold winter rain, a benediction. and new graves with funeral wreathes, flowers dissolving into a coppery mess. above, the arborist clips the tree branches into a straight line. and below, Mavis rests in a marked grave. there are flowers.

 who am i?